Stocks & Shares ISA: Available Cash

 Available Cash enables you to hold cash in your Stocks & Shares ISA.
 The value of your Available Cash doesn’t change in line with the market and you can invest it whenever you’re ready.

-Money held in Available Cash will earn an interest rate of 3.25% AER (variable) until you use it to buy investments.* You won’t pay fees on the Available Cash in your Stocks & Shares ISA, and it’s FSCS protected up to £85,000.
+Money held in Available Cash will earn the interest rate shown in app until you use it to buy investments.
+You won’t pay fees on the Available Cash in your Stocks & Shares ISA, and it’s FSCS protected up to £85,000.
 If you want to avoid earning interest on money held in Available Cash, you have the option to switch to a 0% AER version of Available Cash.
 Just head to Settings > Accounts > Stocks & Shares ISA to switch.
+Interest on Available Cash is earned daily, and it’s paid into your account at the start of each month.

 To withdraw money from your Stocks & Shares ISA to your bank account, your investments will need to be sold to Available Cash first.